AdobeDocs/journey-optimizer-learn.en/help/challenges/introduction-and-prerequisites.md

 Challenges provide a scenario and the requirements needed to practice what you learned.
 Challenges help you evaluate your skill level and identify knowledge gaps.

-Each challenge in this section addresses a unique use case that you will implement.
+Each challenge in this section addresses a unique use case that you implement.
 The target audience (persona), and the required skills are listed at the beginning of each challenge.

 ## Prerequisites

 ### System requirements

-* Access to a Journey Optimizer sandbox - we recommended to complete the challenge in a dedicated training sandbox.
+* Access to a Journey Optimizer sandbox - we recommended completing the challenge in a dedicated training sandbox.
 * AEM Assets Essentials must be provisioned for your instance
 * The email channel must be configured for transactional and marketing messages